florrivaae/cmake-template/README.md

 1) Open project folder in Visual Studio

-2) Select preset from "Configuration" dropdown
+2) Select preset from "Configuration" dropdown (sometimes you need to manually call "Configure" command after this step)

 3) Build using Build menu